zirkelc/middy-store/README.md

 ## Motivation

-When working with AWS, tehre are certain limits to be aware of.
+When working with AWS, there are certain limits to be aware of.
 For example, AWS Lambda has a payload limit of 6MB for synchronous invocations and 256KB for asynchronous invocations.
 AWS Step Functions allows for a maximum input or output size of 256KB of data as a UTF-8 encoded string.
 That means if you return large payloads from your Lambda, you need to check the size of your payload and save it temporarily in persistent storage like Amazon S3.
 Then you have to return the object URL or ARN to the payload in S3.
 The next Lambda has to check if there is a URL or ARN in the payload and load the payload from S3.
 This results in a lot of boilerplate code to check the size and store and load the payload, which has to be repeated in every Lambda.
 Even more problematic is if instead of saving the full output from a Lambda, you only want to save a part of the output to S3 and keep the rest intact.
 This is often teh case with Step Fucntions when some of the payload is used for the control flow, for example for `Choice` or `Map` states.
 The rpobem here is that the first Lambda saves a partial paylooad to S3 and the next Lambda has to load the partial payload from S3 and merge it with the rest of the payload.
 That means you have to make sur ethat the types are consistent across multiple functions.
 This is of course very error prone.

 # How it works